Also called: Flashjack, Waistcoat wallaby, Pademelon (though it’s not really a Pademelon), Merrin (Indigenous)

-- A fenced or “captive” population exists at Scotia Sanctuary near Broken Hill N.S.W.
+- A fenced or “captive” population exists at Scotia Sanctuary near Broken Hill, New South Wales.

-- Wildlife Queensland is partnering with the Queensland Parks and Wildlife Service at Taunton National Park (Scientific) to enhance the management of the national park and conservation of the endangered bridled nailtail wallaby.
-The voluntary assistance provided by Wildlife Queensland through its Friends of Taunton group will enhance the capacity of the Service to undertake management activities pertaining to the conservation of the bridled nailtail wallaby and its habitat.
+- Wildlife Queensland partnered with the Queensland Parks and Wildlife Service at Taunton National Park (Scientific) in 1992 to enhance the management of the national park and conservation of the endangered bridled nailtail wallaby.
+The voluntary assistance provided by Wildlife Queensland through its Friends of Taunton group enhanced the capacity of the Service to undertake management activities pertaining to the conservation of the bridled nailtail wallaby and its habitat.